.

 England cricketer Sarah Taylor could make history and play in men's match

-Sarah Taylor has revealed she is in talks to play men's second XI cricket for Sussex later this summer.
+the England wicketkeeper, has revealed that she is in talks to play

 Taylor, widely regarded as one of the best female cricketers in history, has an informal agreement with the coaching staff at Sussex that if their second team needs a wicketkeeper at short notice this year, she will be selected to play.